-Abdullah Al Mamun is a Ph.D. candidate in the School of Computing and Information Sciences (SCIS) at Florida International University (FIU), under the supervision of Dr. Ananda Mondal.
+Md Abdullah Al Mamun is a Ph.D. candidate in the Knight Foundation School of Computing and Information Sciences (KFSCIS) at Florida International University (FIU), under the supervision of Dr. Ananda Mondal.
 He is a part of the Machine Learning and Data Analytics Group (MLDAG), as well as the Bioinformatics Research Group (BioRG).
 His research interests are at the intersection of Machine Learning (ML), Data Science, and Computational Biology.
-Abdullah has an M.S. in Computer Engineering from King Fahd University of Petroleum and Minerals, KSA, and a B.S. in Computer Science and Engineering from Dhaka University of Engineering and Technology, Bangladesh.
+He is the first author of five research articles published in peer reviewed top journal and computational biology conferences such as IEEE International Conference on Bioinformatics and Biomedicine (BIBM), ACM Conference on Bioinformatics, Computational Biology, and Health Informatics (ACM BCB).
+Abdullah has a Master’s degree in Computer Engineering from King Fahd University of Petroleum and Minerals, KSA, and a B.S. degree in Computer Science and Engineering from Dhaka University of Engineering and Technology, Bangladesh.

 Cancer is a complex molecular process due to abnormal changes in the genome, such as mutation and copy number variation, and epigenetic aberrations such as dysregulations of long non-coding RNA (lncRNA).
 These abnormal changes are reflected in transcriptome by turning oncogenes on and tumor suppressor genes off, which are considered cancer biomarkers.

 However, transcriptomic data is high dimensional, and finding the best subset of genes (features) related to causing cancer is computationally challenging and expensive.
 Thus, developing a feature selection framework to discover molecular biomarkers for cancer is critical.